SG Primary Firm Order – Subscription Flow

 The existing system had several limitations that hindered both investor experience and internal efficiency:

-• Lack of support for investment by amount: The platform only allowed subscriptions based on the number of shares, in line with older business requirements, making it incompatible with SG Primary Deals where investment is defined by amount.
+Lack of support for amount-based investments: The platform previously only supported subscriptions based on the number of shares, which aligned with older business requirements.
+This made it incompatible with newer investment structures that defined by amount.

-• Missing GST logic based on investor profile: The system didn’t support automated GST application or exemption based on investor type.
-The PCM team had to manually adjust GST-related information for each investor.
+Missing GST logic based on investor profile: The system didn’t support automated GST application or exemption based on investor type.
+The PCM team had to manually update GST-related information for each investor.

 These limitations resulted in a confusing experience for investors and added significant manual workload for internal teams, increasing the risk of errors and inefficiencies.